NickDongoske/Check-yo-self/README.md

 # Check-yo-self
-## Written and Remixed by: Nick Sandwich Boiz (Nick D, Nick N, and Dustin)
+## Written and Remixed by: Nick Sandwich Boiz (Nick D, Nick N, and Dustin) - Link: https://nickdongoske.github.io/Check-yo-self/

 #### A little bit about the project: You've got stuff to do?
 Well, use our app.
 It's dope.